 Michel Dupuis, a world-renowned computational chemist, joined the Department of Chemical and Biological Engineering (CBE) and the Computation and Data-enabled Science and Engineering (CDSE) program of the University at Buffalo (UB) in 2015.
-He is also an Assistant Director in UB’s Institute for Research and Education in Energy, Environment, and Water (RENEW) as well as a member of the New York State Center of Excellence in Materials Informatics (CMI).
+He is also a member of UB’s Institute for Research and Education in Energy, Environment, and Water (RENEW) and a member of the New York State Center of Excellence in Materials Informatics (CMI).

 Dupuis was elected a member of the prestigious International Academy of Quantum Molecular Science for his contributions to the development of methods and applications of electronic structure theory to chemistry and materials.
 He is also a Fellow of the American Physical Society, and a Fellow of the American Association for the Advancement of Science.
-He has co-authored more than 215 refereed journal publications, which have been cited more than 22,000 times.
+He has co-authored more than 225 refereed journal publications cited more than 28,000 times.
 Dupuis came to UB from the Pacific Northwest National Laboratory (PNNL) where he was a laboratory fellow and Associate Division Director.
-Dupuis previously worked at the Lawrence Berkeley National Laboratory, and IBM.
+Dupuis worked previously at the Lawrence Berkeley National Laboratory and IBM.
 He received his PhD in 1976 in theoretical chemistry from UB, where he studied under Professor Harry F. King, after graduating from the Ecole Polytechnique, Paris, France.